Watford Power Station: Development

 By 1961 the installed capacity of the station was 37.25 megawatts (MW), with an output capacity of 27 MW.
 The oldest operational generating equipment had been installed in 1918.
-The chain grate boilers had a total steam generating capacity of 300,000 lb/hr (37.8 kg/s), the steam conditions were 250 psi (17.24 bar) and 399 °C. River water and cooling towers were used to condense steam and provide cooling.
+The chain grate boilers had a total steam generating capacity of 300,000 lb/hr (37.8 kg/s), the steam conditions were 250 psi (17.24 bar) and 399 °C. Water from the River Crane and cooling towers were used to condense steam and provide cooling.
+In 1950 there was a single cooling tower of 0.25 million gallons per hour.
+In 1960 there were two cooling towers of 0.25 m.g.p.h. film and Davenport 0.2 m.g.p.h.
 The overall thermal efficiency of the station in 1967 was 15.45 per cent.
 The electricity output of the station in its final years was as follows:

 The coal-fired station was closed in March 1968.
 In the early 1970s the site was cleared for a new gas turbine power station.

 Gas turbine station

 In 1971 the CEGB announced that it was seeking consent to build a new set of gas turbine power stations to meet peak load demands.
 These would be located near old or redundant stations that were close to centres of demand.
-The first of these would be at Watford.
+The first of these was Letchworth followed by Watford.
 It was envisaged the plant would cost £6.5 million and be operational in 1975.
 The project was delayed and the new station at Watford was commissioned in 1980.
-It had two 70 MW oil-fired gas turbines giving a maximum capability of 140 MW.
+It had two GEC Gas Turbine Quad Olympus 70 MW oil-fired gas turbines giving a maximum capability of 140 MW.
 The electricity output of the gas turbine station was as follows:

 The high operational output in 1984-85 is associated with the 1984-5 miners' strike.

 The gas turbine station was decommissioned in 1990 and subsequently demolished.

 The site is now used for step-down transformers.